yomidevs/local-audio-yomichan/README.md

 # Local Audio Server for Yomichan

 This [Anki add-on](https://ankiweb.net/shared/info/1045800357)
-runs a local server of which Yomichan can fetch audio files from.
+runs a local server of which Yomichan can fetch audio files from, using a database containing over 200,000 unique expressions.
 With this setup, you are able to create Anki cards nearly instantaneously, and get word audio without a working internet connection.